Kanjirappally Assembly constituency

 Kanjirappally State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Pathanamthitta Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is N. Jayaraj of KC(M).
+As of the 2026 assembly elections, the current MLA is Rony K Baby of INC.

 Local self-governed segments

 Kanjirappally Assembly constituency is composed of the following local self-governed segments: